BOTHWELL TIMELINE

 1818

-Michael Howe, reputed to be the worst of the Bushrangers, was killed on the banks of the Shannon near Hunterston.
-His body was buried on site but his head was taken to Hobart for the reward.
+Michael Howe, reputed to be one of the most notorious bushrangers in early colonial Tasmania, was killed on the banks of the Shannon River near Hunterston.
+While his body was buried at the site of his death, his head was taken to Hobart to claim the government reward offered for his capture.
+(2)

 1820